 If you choose to negotiate on your own with a credit card company, you’ll have a tough time just getting through to someone with the authority to negotiate.
 If you succeed in doing that, then you’ll have to offer precise reasons why you’re in financial trouble.
 “Things just piled up” is an excuse that won’t fly if you’re seriously seeking to reduce your payments.
 Explain instead that you lost your job or suffered a serious injury that prevents you from working.
 Credit card companies are more willing to work with clients who are both honest and precise.

 If you negotiate your credit card debt yourself, you’ll have to offer the company either a lump-sum payment or a series of reduced payments.
 You can also request a lower interest rate.
 Don’t feel pressured into accepting the insurance company’s first offer.
 If you reach an agreement, get it in writing.

 The reality is that in most cases, you won’t reach a satisfactory agreement with a credit card company by yourself through informal negotiations.
 In most cases, you’ll need a good Chicago debt negotiation lawyer to use his or her skills and expertise on your behalf.
 When a negotiated agreement isn’t available, consumers may turn to bankruptcy proceedings for financial relief.
-An experienced Chicago debt negotiation attorney can also advise you regarding various bankruptcy options.
-If your credit card debt is overwhelming you, take the first step toward financial freedom and call an experienced Chicago debt negotiation attorney today.
+An experienced Chicago debt negotiation lawyer can also advise you regarding various bankruptcy options.
+If your credit card debt is overwhelming you, take the first step toward financial freedom and call an experienced Chicago debt negotiation lawyer today.